mejiaj/uswds-contrib/CONTRIBUTING.md

 USWDS has a template for creating issues in USWDS & USWDS-Site.
 You can find that template [here ↗](https://github.com/uswds/uswds/blob/develop/.github/ISSUE_TEMPLATE.md).

-When creating issues it's important to
+> ⚠️ You'll see it's using the old template workflow.
+Ideally we'd

-⚠️ When you visit it you'll see it's using the old template workflow.
-Ideally we'd want to use the new workflow **and** have templates for things like Feature Requests and Bugs.
+> want to use the new workflow **and** have templates for things like Feature Requests and Bugs.

 Requirements:
-A good issue has needs to have good user requirements, assignees (if actionable), labels, assigned to the [sprint board ↗](https://github.com/orgs/uswds/projects/1) with an accurate status (in progress, review, etc).
+A good issue needs user requirements, assignees (if actionable), labels, assigned to the [sprint board ↗](https://github.com/orgs/uswds/projects/1) with an accurate status (in progress, review, etc).
 Related issues or linked pull requests.
-It's good to keep in mind that sometimes USWDS-Site will need to be updated alongside your USWDS changes.
+Keep in mind that sometimes USWDS-Site will need to be updated alongside your USWDS changes.

 [![](/images/uswds-issue-sidebar.png)](https://github.com/uswds/uswds/issues/3418)